MartianH/foo-foo-mq/docs/topology.md

 ### Caveat

 It can happen that configure is called before RabbitMQ is running ([#23](https://github.com/Foo-Foo-MQ/foo-foo-mq/issues/23#issuecomment-921194756)), which can cause a consumer to be connected without subscribers.
-Fortunately, it is easy to handle using simple retry logic .
+Fortunately, it is easy to handle using simple retry logic.

 ```javascript
 const rabbit = require( "foo-foo-mq" );